bbbbbr/gimp-rom-bin/README.md

-gimp-rom-bin
+gimp file-rom-bin plugin
 ===========

-GIMP plugin for reading/writing ROM .bin and .chr image (tile) files.
-Useful for ROM mods, hacks and extracting artwork.
+GIMP plugin for reading, writing and converting ROM .bin and .chr image (tile) files.
+Useful in the emulation world for ROM mods, hacks and extracting/inserting artwork.

 Supported formats:
  * NES 2bpp